 - Samples from your urine, cerebrospinal fluid, and lung mucus will be cultured and tested for bacteria.
 Tissue samples from wounds may be tested.

-- Computed tomography (CT) scans may be performed to identify residual pregnancy matter, obstructions, perforations, or foreign bodies.
+- CT scans may be performed to identify residual pregnancy matter, obstructions, perforations, or foreign bodies.

-- A chest X-ray may be taken to check for fluid in your lungs or pneumonia.
+- A chest X-ray may be done to check for fluid in your lungs or pneumonia.

 Successful treatment for septic shock is centered on two goals: protection of the vital organs and removal of the source of the infection.

-Broad-spectrum antibiotics are given as the first level of treatment.
-Test results identifying the specific bacteria can take a few days.
+Antibiotics are given first.
+Test results identifying the specific bacteria that are causing sepsis can take a few days.
 To improve the chances of killing the bacteria, two or three antibiotics may be combined.
 Typical antibiotic treatment involves a combination of:

 - clindamycin or metronidazole